ottie-ai/ottie-app-1/README.md

 - Workspace settings tab is visible in Settings page
 - Workspace name, logo, and settings are displayed
 - Supports team collaboration features (invitations, members, roles, site assignment)

+**Important: Owner is Always Counted as a User**
+- The `max_users` value includes the owner
+- If `max_users = 5`, workspace can have 1 owner + 4 additional members = 5 total users
+- When counting users, always count all members (including owner)
+- When calculating available slots for additional members, use `max_users - 1` (owner takes 1 slot)

 ### Implementation